StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 * __Function name__ is self-explanatory.
 * It is possible to add comments to the assembly code.
 A __plate comment__ is a comment that takes up several lines.
 Ghidra automatically add a plate comment to denote functions, and it is possible to add more yourself (we'll talk about that later).
 * The __references to function__ section lists all the places in the assembly code that call the current function.
 The list is in the format "function-name:instruction-address".
-In this case, Ghidra found 396 places that call `FUN_022e0354`, one of which is `FUN_022f7910` with a `bl` instruction at address 0x22F798C.
+In this case, Ghidra found 4 places that call `FUN_022e0354`, one of which is `FUN_022f7910` with a `bl` instruction at address 0x22F798C.
-* __Assembly instructions__` is where the actual assembly code is, along with labels to denote branch destinations and hard-coded data values.
+* __Assembly instructions__ is where the actual assembly code is, along with __labels__ to denote branch destinations and hard-coded data values.
 * __Hex data__ contains the raw hexadecimal values in the ROM file that correspond to the assembly instructions.
-The `ldr r0,[PTR_DAT_022e0958]` instruction at the start of `FUN_022e0354` was derived from the hex value `28 00 9f e5` in the ROM.
+The `ldr r0,[PTR_DAT_022e0958]` instruction at the start of `FUN_022e0354` is derived from the hex value `28 00 9f e5` in the ROM.
 * The __addresses__ contain the addresses/offsets of each instruction from the start of the file.
 The `ldr r0,[PTR_DAT_022e0958]` instruction at the start of `FUN_022e0354` is at address 0x22E0928 in the ROM.
 * The __branches__ section contains arrows that denote branches in the function; the start of the arrow is the branch instruction, and the end of the arrow is the instruction that the branch will set `pc` to.
 * __References to labels__ lists the places that branch to each label.
 Listed here is the address of each branch instruction to a given label.
 For example, `LAB_022e0948` is referenced by the `beq` instruction at address 0x22E0938.